- Search The Registry

 This event planted the seed that would blossom into her deeply rooted commitment to fight prejudice and pioneer, through her music, the American Civil Rights movement.
-As a young woman, she left North Carolina in 1950 for New York City.
+She left North Carolina in 1950 for New York City as a young woman.
 She studied at the Julliard School of Music and supported her family financially by working as an accompanist.
-In the summer of 1954, she took a job in an Irish bar in Atlantic City, New Jersey.
-Without having time to realize what was happening this trained classical pianist, stepped into show business.
+In the summer of 1954, she worked in an Irish bar in Atlantic City, New Jersey.
+Without having time to realize what was happening, this trained classical pianist stepped into show business.
 She soon changed her name to Nina ("little one") Simone ("from the French actress Simone Signoret").
 In the late 50s, Simone recorded her first tracks for the Bethlehem label.

 These are still remarkable displays of her talents as a pianist, singer, arranger, and composer.
-Songs such as Plain Gold Ring, Don't Smoke In Bed and Little Girl Blue soon became standards in her repertoire.
-I Loves You, Porgy, from the opera "Porgy and Bess", became a hit and Simone became a star, performing at Town Hall, Carnegie Hall, and the Newport Jazz Festival.
+Songs such as Plain Gold Ring, Don't Smoke In Bed, and Little Girl Blue soon became standards in her repertoire.
+I Loves You, Porgy, from the opera "Porgy and Bess," became a hit, and Simone became a star, performing at Town Hall, Carnegie Hall, and the Newport Jazz Festival.
 From the beginning of her career, her combining Bach-styled counterpoint, the improvisational approach of jazz, and the modulations of the blues, her talent could no longer be ignored.
-Other characteristics of Simone's art are: her original timing, the way she uses silence as a musical element, and her often understated live act, sitting at the piano and advancing the mood and climate of her songs by a few chords.
+Other characteristics of Simone's art are: her original timing, the way she uses silence as a musical element, and she often understated live act, sitting at the piano and advancing the mood and climate of her songs by a few chords.

 When four Black children were killed in the bombing of a church in Birmingham in 1963, she wrote Mississippi Goddam, a bitter and furious accusation of the situation of her people in the USA.
 The strong emotional approach of this song and the others on her first Philips record ("Nina Simone In Concert") would become another characteristic of her art.

-During the following years, she lived in Liberia, Switzerland, Paris, The Netherlands, and finally the South of France.
-In 1978 a long-awaited record was released, "Baltimore", followed by "Fodder On My Wings".
-More than ever determined to make her own music, Nina wrote, adapted, and arranged the songs, played piano and harpsichord, and sang in English and French.
-The 1988 CD re-release of this album included some bonus tracks, e.g. her extraordinary version of Alone Again Naturally, reminiscing her father's death.
+During the following years, she lived in Liberia, Switzerland, Paris, The Netherlands, and finally, the South of France.
+In 1978 a long-awaited record was released, "Baltimore," followed by "Fodder On My Wings."
+More than ever determined to make her music, Nina wrote, adapted, and arranged the songs, played piano and harpsichord, and sang in English and French.
+The 1988 CD re-release of this album included some bonus tracks, e.g., her extraordinary version of Alone Again Naturally, reminiscing her father's death.

-In 1989 she contributed to Pete Townsend's musical "The Iron Man".
-In 1990 she recorded with Maria Bethania; in 1991 with Miriam Makeba.
-That same year, her autobiography, "I Put A Spell On You" was published.
-In 1993 Simone released "A Single Woman”.
-Her music continues to excite new and young listeners and she still excites audiences all over the world.
-In 1998, she blamed racism in the United States for her decision to live abroad, saying that as a Black person she has “paid a heavy price for fighting the establishment.”
+In 1989 she contributed to Pete Townsend's musical "The Iron Man."
+In 1990 she recorded with Maria Bethania; in 1991, with Miriam Makeba.
+That same year, her autobiography, "I Put A Spell On You," was published.
+In 1993 Simone released "A Single Woman.”
+Her music continues to excite new and young listeners, and she still excites audiences worldwide.
+In 1998, she blamed racism in the United States for her decision to live abroad, saying that as a Black person, she has “paid a heavy price for fighting the establishment.”
 She did not elaborate but said racial inequality in the United States was now “worse than ever.”

 Nina Simone arguably was the ultimate songstress and storyteller of the 20th century.
 She died on April 21, 2003, in her home.